 The Carnegie Foundation’s Professional Learning Opportunities are structured to help education professionals develop a deep and action-oriented understanding of networked improvement science.
 Networked improvement science brings together two powerful ways of organizing improvement efforts—improvement science and networked communities—to address the equity challenges in our educational organizations.

-The Learning Lab is a seven-month program designed to guide participating teams to initiate and launch their own networked improvement community (NIC).
+Learning Lab is a seven-month program designed to guide participating teams through the process of initiating and launching their own networked improvement community (NIC).

 Facilitating Improvement Teams

 Facilitating Improvement Teams is a 3–4 month professional learning program that builds the capacity of site-based improvement facilitators through a blend of in-person and virtual learning sessions coupled with extensive experiential learning activities.
 Through instruction and coaching from improvement science experts, hands-on opportunities to apply improvement facilitation and coaching strategies, as well as engagement in a cohort of like-minded learners, participants will:

 - Recruit and onboard site improvement team members, preparing them to productively engage as members of the improvement team